Washington State County Seats Map | CCCarto

 Among county seats, the most populous is Seattle, which serves as the county seat of King County.
 With a population that exceeds 700,000, Seattle is not only the largest county seat but also a major metropolitan hub with a diverse array of attractions, including iconic landmarks like the Space Needle and Pike Place Market.
 Conversely, the smallest county seat in terms of population is South Bend, located in Pacific County.
 With a population of just over 1,500 residents, South Bend is a quaint and charming town known for its scenic surroundings and close-knit community.

-Washington County Seats
+All 39 Washington State County Seats

 County Seat Asotin, Asotin County